xraywu/mcp-wegene-assistant/README.md

 ### Resources

-Once an user is authorized, all the reports under his/her account will be exposed as a resource:
+Once a user is authorized, all the reports under his/her account will be exposed as a resource:
 - Custom wegene:// URI scheme for accessing each individual report
 - A report resource has a name, description and application/json mimetype